-At Bethlehem we celebrate many special festivals and occasions according to the church year.
-The year is divided into different seasons which draw our attention to the life of Christ and the life of his Church.
-The church year at Bethlehem follows the order set by by the Revised Common Lectionary, used by most mainline Christian churches.
+At Bethlehem we celebrate many special festivals and occasions in the church year.
+The year is divided into different seasons which focus on the life of Christ and the life of his Church.

 Check the calendar for the dates and times of special services and festivals.

-- Advent: The Advent season marks the beginning of the church year, taking place over the four Sundays before Christmas.
+- Advent: This season marks the beginning of the church year and takes place over the four Sundays before Christmas.

 - Christmas: Find out about how we celebrate Christmas at Bethlehem